 Here’s some bad news.
-Stinging nettles are one of the most nutritious foods on earth and if you want even a hope of having clear skin, you have to venture out into the woods and feast on them right now.
+Stinging nettles are among the most nutritious foods on earth and for any hope of clearing acne, you have to venture into the woods and feast on them right now.

-That might be a slight exaggeration, but nettle root supplements, nettle root tea, or even gathering and steaming nettles is surging in popularity.
+That might be a slight exaggeration, but nettle root supplements, nettle root tea, or even eating wild nettles is surging in popularity.

-Furthermore, nettle roots are wild plants; they’re so common that any farmer attempting to sell them would go bankrupt pretty quickly.
-Wild plants rely on their own natural compounds for survival, meaning that they’re richer in minerals, antioxidants and phytonutrients.
-This principle applies to wild dandelions, wild berries and more.
+Consider that nettle roots are wild plants; they’re so common that a farmer attempting to sell them would go bankrupt pretty quickly.
+Wild plants rely on their own natural compounds for survival, making them richer in minerals, antioxidants and phytonutrients.
+This principle applies to wild dandelions, wild berries and nettles.

-Our question today is whether risking everything to feast on nettles can clear your acne.
-Among acne clearing enthusiasts, its main benefits are said to be inhibiting DHT and calming inflammation.
+Our question today is whether risking your sanity to feast on nettles can clear acne.
+Its main benefits are said to be inhibiting DHT and calming inflammation.

 Is the popular perception correct?